AnjanaJainTom/MySQL/README.md

 Created 2 tables Country and Persons.
 Performed various steps using Joins and Union.
 # Assignment 7
 Created 2 tables Country and Persons.
 Performed various steps using Functions.
+# Assignment 8
+Performed various steps using Subqueries and Views